Tony is currently based in Malaga, Spain where he conducts workshops for perpetual yogis, instructors and aspiring instructors.

-Tony was certified by Ghosh's College of Physical Education in 1980 after training 4 years with Bikram Choudhury in Beverly Hills, California.
-He was director of his San Francisco Yoga College of India from 1980 to 1984.
+Tony was certified by Ghosh's College of Physical Education in 1980 after training four years with Bikram Choudhury in Beverly Hills, California.
+He was director of Bikram's San Francisco Yoga College of India from 1980 to 1984.

-In 1985, Tony founded the United States Yoga Association and the San Francisco Yoga Studio and created the Yoga Challenge series of four progressive systems to enable practitioners of all levels to reap the health and fitness benefits of the 84 asanas of the Ghosh lineage.
+In 1985, Tony founded the United States Yoga Association and the San Francisco Yoga Studio and created the Yoga Challenge series of four progressive systems to enable practitioners of all levels to reap the health and fitness benefits of his 84 Asanas codified from Ghosh advanced system.

 Tony holds the 1994 (Argentina) and 1996 (Brazil) World Cup Yoga Sport title from the International Yoga Federation, based in India and Argentina.